- School of Humanities and Social Sciences

-Undergraduate Programs - Sociology, History, & Political Science
+Undergraduate Programs - Sociology, History, and Political Science

-The Department of Sociology, History, & Political Science offers degrees Sociology as well as History/Political Science.
+The Department of Sociology, History, and Political Science offers degrees in Sociology as well as History/Political Science.